 There are also, of course many different flavors of the canned baked beans that you can start with.
 Our preference has always been the brown sugar flavor but you can play around with the flavors that you like, too.

-Like in cowboy beans, some recipes add diced onion and/or green pepper to the beef while it’s browning.
+Like in some other cowboy beans recipes, you can add diced onion and/or green pepper to the beef while it’s browning.
 To spice it up you can add a diced jalapeño, too!

 Looking For More Side Dish Recipes?